London Travel Tips

 Below are a few must-see London attractions and fun things to do, along with tips and interesting facts.

-I would buy my tickets online for the tourist attractions to save time and sometimes money.
+For example, I would buy my tickets online for the tourist attractions to save time and sometimes money.
 Additionally, I would hire a tour guide who can take you to the front of some of the lines, plus you will learn unique facts.

 Borough Market has stood at the same location for over 1,000 years, making it one of the oldest markets in the world.

 While I walked the aisles listening to the buzz of chatter, I spotted tables displayed with brightly colored fresh fruit and vegetables.
 As I continued, I caught whiffs of coffee brewing, then a hint of curry, then sausage and burgers sizzling on the grill.
 I love food, so this was the place for me.

 Vendors sell almost everything you need for meal preparation, or you can buy freshly- made food to eat there or take home.
 Moreover, you can find selections from appetizers to desserts including seafood, game, meat, artisan food, pastries, confectionery, beer, wine, liquor, and more.

 In addition to filling your pantry, you can deck out your home and tabletop with ceramics, textiles, art, and flowers.

 Give yourself time to shop and sample their traditional and international selections.
 Furthermore, you should arrive hungry to get the most out of the Borough Market experience.